EZ-Robotics/EZ-Template/ez-template-docs/tutorials/blank_pages.md

 ## What is it?
 EZ-Template's autonomous selector takes over the emulated lcd display on the brain screen, making it very difficult to use the screen for debugging.

-Blank pages are an easy work around for this, allowing you to add your own pages to the autonomous selector carousel that are blank.
+Blank pages are an easy solution for this, allowing you to add your own pages to the autonomous selector carousel that are blank.

 ## Introduction